python-discord/code-jam-5/faithful_fleas/README.md

 # Faithful Fleas

-A discord bot which gives you weather updates, also tells you about the climate in the near future and much more!
+This project on the theme climate change is a discord bot.

-Team :
+Team members:
-- ~Qria#0019~
+- ~Qria#0019 (lead)~
 - Iceman#6508
 - ~remedcu#4836~

-## Geting started.
+# Geting started.
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.